etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/getting-started.md

 This very first step implies to initialize the balance of the ledger accounts and the financial accounts or banks.
 The way to do that in Etendo is:

-- The ledger accounts balance can be initialized by using a [G/L Journal](/user-guide/etendo-classic/basic-features/financial-management/accounting/transactions/#gl-journal) set us *Opening*, therefore that ledger entry is set as the *Opening Ledger Entry*.
+- The ledger accounts balance can be initialized by using a [G/L Journal](/user-guide/etendo-classic/basic-features/financial-management/accounting/transactions/#gl-journal) set as *Opening*, therefore that ledger entry is set as the *Opening Ledger Entry*.
 A journal line can be created for each account and its opening balance, once done the G/L Journal will validate that the Total Debit of all the entries equals to the Total Credit.
 - The financial accounts balance can be initialized in the [Financial Account](/user-guide/etendo-classic/basic-features/financial-management/receivables-and-payables/transactions/#financial-account) window, in the *Initial Balance* field, therefore the corresponding financial account/s or banks need to be previously created.